How to Visit Rome & Rome Itinerary

 Right next to the Colosseum is the Arch of Constantine, a triumphal arch dedicated to the emperor Constantine the Great.
 The arch was commissioned by the Roman Senate to commemorate Constantine’s victory over Maxentius at the Battle of Milvian Bridge in AD 312.

-You can simply admire it a few minutes before entering the Colosseum.
+You can simply admire it for a few minutes before entering the Colosseum.

 Colosseum

 Before entering it, you can go around it as well as on the small hill on its left side for some nice views.
 You can get a great view from the small hill on its left.
-To get there, you need to go straight and then up left.
+To get there, go straight, then up left.

-Also, we personally got an audio-guide in the colosseum, and we found it worth it.
-It was nice to lean about the place directly in it.
+Also, we personally got an audio guide in the colosseum, and we found it worth it.
+It was nice to learn about the place firsthand.

 With the full experience, you will get access to the small inner court of the arena and get a better view of its underground.
-If you want go get in the underground, this can be done with a group or private tour.
+If you want to go underground, this can be done with a group or private tour.

 Roman Forum & Palatine Hill

-Next to the Colosseum, you will be able to access the Roman forum which is a huge archaeological complex where the life Rome was taking place.
-You can either first walk the Palatine Hill or the Roman forum.
-To do both you need to go back and forth.
-In the past there was an exit from the Roman forum toward the Capitol square, but it was closed in December 2021.
+Next to the Colosseum, you can access the Roman Forum, a vast archaeological complex where the life of Rome unfolded.
+You can either first walk the Palatine Hill or the Roman Forum.
+To do both, you need to go back and forth.
+In the past, there was an exit from the Roman Forum toward the Capitol Square, but it was closed in December 2021.

-Still, we would recommend starting will the hill, get an amazing view of the site, stroll on it, visit the Palatine Museum.
-Take a small break on one of the benches in front of the old center and and then go to the forum.
+Still, we would recommend starting with the hill, get an amazing view of the site, stroll on it, and visit the Palatine Museum.
+Take a short break on one of the benches in front of the old center, then go to the forum.
 In the forum, you can also visit temples and other sites.

 From the forum, if you go backward within the complex, you can also get nice views of the Colosseum.